www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_users.md

 job_id | integer | The ID of the job for the created job permission.
 This is the same job_id supplied in the request. user\_role\_id | integer | The ID of the user_role for the created job permission.
 This is the same user\_role\_id supplied in the request.

-Note: At this time, this endpoint does not support assigning a user role to a user for a confidential job.
+Note: This endpoint does not support assigning a user role to a user for a confidential job.

 ## DELETE: Remove a Job Permission